 “’Soul Songs’ is about the old and new intertwined,” says Watts, a 2015 Pew Fellow.
 “It is future provoking, intuitive, grass roots.
 ‘Soul Songs’ is about these women’s musical journeys, their artistry and their discernment to use the force of adversity to their gain.
 It is the klezmer of today and a prelude to future possibilities for the art and the communities it nurtures.”

 SOUL SONGS: INSPIRING WOMEN OF KLEZMER will feature new compositions, written and performed by three generations of women who bring contemporary meaning to this traditional Eastern European Jewish folk music form.
-Watts has assembled a stellar group of “Inspiring Women of Klezmer,” including violinists Alicia Svigals, Cookie Segelstein and Deborah Strauss, pianist Marilyn Lerner, clarinetists Zoe Christiansen and Ilene Stahl, trombonist Rachel Lemisch, accordionist Lauren Brody, flute player Adrianne Greenbaum, bassist Joanna Sternberg, and drummer Lorie Wolf.
+Watts has assembled a stellar group of “Inspiring Women of Klezmer,” including violinists Alicia Svigals, Cookie Segelstein and Deborah Strauss, pianist Marilyn Lerner, clarinetists Zoe Christiansen and Ilene Stahl, trombonist Rachel Lemisch, accordionist Lauren Brody, flute player Adrianne Greenbaum and bassist Joanna Sternberg.